CSCfi/ansible-role-hp-redfish/README.md

 ansible-role-hp-redfish
 =========

-A role that fetches HP's ilorest tool from https://github.com/HewlettPackard/python-redfish-utility/releases and then installs it
+A role that fetches the *latest* version of HP's ilorest tool from https://github.com/HewlettPackard/python-redfish-utility/releases and then installs it

 Requirements
 ------------